gumaerc-testorg/7.343-fall-2006/content/pages/lecture-notes.md

 Primary Photochemistry of Photosystems II
 {{< tdclose >}}
 {{< tdopen >}}
 Photosystem II (PSII) is the site of water oxidation.
 This reaction occurs through a highly choreographed cascade of oxidation/reduction reactions beginning with a specialized chlorophyll, P680, and ending with the oxidation of a special 4 manganese cluster that subsequently oxidizes water.
-The oxidation of water is not a single event but requires multiple rounds of photosystem turnover, of which there are five (S0\-S4) for each molecule of oxygen produced.
+The oxidation of water is not a single event but requires multiple rounds of photosystem turnover, of which there are five (S{{< sub "0" >}}\-S{{< sub "4" >}}) for each molecule of oxygen produced.
 In this session, we will discuss the various protein intermediates involved in the steps leading up to the oxidation of water as well as intermediates leading to the formation of the oxidized P680.
 {{< tdclose >}}

 {{< trclose >}}